This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The decreased count of white blood cells in the body after chemotherapy is a major concern because it puts cancer patients at a much higher risk of health issues, like contracting an infection.
 This is why this herb may serve as a complementary addition to conventional cancer treatments.

 Emotional, physical and chemical stress can have damaging effects to the brain and nervous system.
-Recent research shows that ashwagandha Withania somnifera is more than a stress reliever — it also protects the brain from cell degeneration, which can lead to neurodegenerative diseases like Alzheimer’s and Parkinson’s.
+Research has found that Withania somnifera is more than a stress reliever; it also protects the brain from cell degeneration, which can lead to neurodegenerative diseases like Alzheimer’s and Parkinson’s.

-One of the main reasons it is so effective at healing the brain is because it contains powerful antioxidants that destroy the free radicals that cause aging.
+One of the main reasons it is so effective at protecting the brain is because it contains powerful antioxidants that destroy the free radicals that cause aging.

 Withaferin A and withanolide D are the two main withanolides in ashwagandha that are used to improve cognitive function.
 Withanolides are naturally occurring steroids that are commonly present in plants of the nightshade family.